Kendall Windham: Various promotions (1992–1993)

 Windham returned to wrestling in 1992 for Florida's ICWA promotion where he feuded with Pat Tanaka and Kevin Sullivan.
 He had put on some more weight in prison and was considered a heavyweight instead of a light heavyweight.

 Later that year Kendall teamed with Dan Spivey for a tour of All Japan Pro Wrestling.
 He made his debut for the promotion on Nov 14, 1992, in Omiya, Japan in a losing effort to the Miracle Violence Connection.
 Spivey and Windham competed in the AJPW Real World Tag League 1992 event, and on Nov 17th defeated Dory Funk Jr and Tsuyoshi Kikuchi.
 On December 1, 1992, he teamed with Johnny Ace in a losing effort against Joel Deaton and Andre the Giant in Ishikawa, Japan.
 The tour ended with Spivey and Windham facing Billy Black and Joel Deaton on Dec 4th in Tokyo.

 Windham returned to All Japan the following year to participate in the AJPW Summer Action Series 1993.
 He wrestled in multiple singles matches on the tour, facing Jun Akiyama, Pete Roberts, and Takao Omori.
-On July 7, 1993, Windham teamed with Big Bubba (Big Bossman) to defeat Akira Taue & Takao Omori in Hyogo, Japan.
+On July 7, 1993, Windham teamed with Big Bubba (Big Boss Man) to defeat Akira Taue & Takao Omori in Hyogo, Japan.
 Later that fall he participated in the AJPW Giant Series 1993, again teaming with Big Bossman as well as Stan Hansen and Ted Dibiase.